thumphries/bear-traps-talk/talk.md

 Hi all, name is Tim, work at Formation right now, etc.

+I'm a software engineer, I have used Haskell my entire career.
+I'm not really professionally competent in anything else!

 This is a talk about all the things I pay attention to when reviewing Haskell code.